FIXTradingCommunity/fix-orchestra-spec/v1-1/orchestra_spec.md

 </fixr:codeSet>
 ```

-See the [Appendix](#general-encoding-example) for an example of a field and code set with encoding information for multiple encodings.
+See the [Appendix](#codeSet-example) for an example of a code set with encoding information.

 ## Fields{#fields}